Here’s a look at the life of Dick Cheney, the 46th vice president of the United States.

 1989-1993 - Serves as secretary of defense.
 He directs two military campaigns during this time: Operation Just Cause in Panama and Operation Desert Storm in the Middle East.

-July 3, 1991 - Awarded the Presidential Medal of Freedom by President George H. W. Bush for his leadership in the Gulf War.
+July 3, 1991 - Awarded the Presidential Medal of Freedom by President Bush for his leadership during the Gulf War.

 1995 - Becomes chairman and CEO of Halliburton, an engineering and construction company for the petroleum industry.

 March 2000 - Asked by George W. Bush to be his running mate.
-He declines, instead accepting a position vetting potential vice presidential candidates.
+Cheney declines, instead accepting a position vetting potential vice presidential candidates.
 He accepts in July when Bush asks again.

-December 12, 2000 - The U. S. Supreme Court reverses a Florida Supreme Court's decision ordering a statewide recount of thousands of questionable ballots - effectively ceding Florida's 25 electoral votes and the presidency to George W. Bush and vice presidency to Dick Cheney by a five to four deciding decision exactly five weeks after Election Day.
+December 12, 2000 - The US Supreme Court reverses a Florida Supreme Court decision ordering a recount of thousands of votes - effectively ceding the presidency to Bush and Cheney.

 2001-2009 - Serves as vice president of the United States.